unrealwork/axibase-collector/installation-on-docker.md

 If the target Docker host has no direct connectivity to [Docker Hub](https://hub.docker.com), execute the following steps to prepare and load the Collector image:

-* Login into a Docker host which is connected to Docker Hub
+* Login into a Docker host which is connected to Docker Hub.
 * Pull the Collector image from Docker Hub and export it into an archive file:

 ```sh